OmoEsther/Buy-Me-A-Coffee/README.md

 Steps involved:

 - Deploy canister
-- Run the `init` function setting the payload network to 0 with required parameters
+- Run the `initialize` function setting the payload network to 0 with required parameters
 - Then claim faucet dummy tokens using the `getFaucetTokens` function
 - Then you should be able to test the canister properly.